 What is the research plan?

 The project work will occur in three phases: assessment, development, and standardization.
 During the assessment phase, NIST will identify the requirements for diagnostics and prognostics through the analysis of existing capabilities and best practices.
 These requirements will enable manufacturers, solution providers, and suppliers to leverage the current state-of-the-art and identify critical solution opportunities.
 The assessment phase will address several research challenges.
-They are 1) scope identification to determine system and sub-system boundaries and 2) supply chain inclusion to determine what elements, if any, outside of the factory should be considered for this effort that impact diagnostics and prognostics.
+They are 1) scope identification to determine system and sub-system boundaries and 2) identification of existing industry capabilities, best practices, and limitations relevant to diagnostics and prognostics.
 Industry engagement will be crucial part of this phase and will be highlighted by numerous factory visits and other relevant stakeholder outreach activities.

 The development phase focuses on the design and delivery of a methodology and protocols to enable diagnostics and prognostics.
 Specifically, a hierarchical methodology will be developed to determine data sources for diagnostics and prognostics at the component, sub-system, and system levels within smart manufacturing systems.
 This will enable manufacturers, solution providers, and suppliers to identify fault sources in their smart manufacturing systems and take appropriate action(s) for mitigation.
 Once the methodology has been developed, protocols will be designed to facilitate communication of metrics across the component, sub-system, and system levels for diagnostics and prognostics.